acoli-repo/AURIS/guidelines/draft/refexp.md

 > (10) \[the graduate <u>engineer</u>\] didn\'t like it.

-## Secondary Markables (referentiality `NEW`)
+## Secondary Markables

-Every nominal phrase or pronoun which is neither PM nor confirmed to be syntactically bound, is automatically annotated as a secondary markable.
+Every nominal phrase or pronoun which is neither PM nor confirmed to be syntactically bound, is subject to automated pre-annotation.
+Secondary markables are referring expressions that are unlikely/impossible anaphors, but that could *introduce* new discourse referents.

+> Note: At the moment, these are automatically annotated for `REFEXP`, but not for referentiality (`REF`).

 Common types of SMs include: